15 No-Bake Christmas Desserts for When Your Oven is Tired

 Reviewer BAKEaholic says, "I am a beginner baker and have to say that these peanut butter bars are completely foolproof!
 They taste great and completely satisfy my sweet tooth!"
 If you've ever wanted to have a candy bar for dessert, now's your chance.

 Get everyone in on the holiday dessert fun without having to use the oven.
-"Pretty and gooey and sweet, these have always been a favorite with both kids and adults alike," says reviewer naples34102.
+"Pretty, gooey, and sweet, these have always been a favorite with both kids and adults alike," says reviewer naples34102.
 "In fact, they are still one of my kids' favorites — and they're now 28 and 30 years old!"

 "I made these for Christmas this year," says ginger.
 "They were very popular at my holiday party and I was asked for the recipe.
-I see the logic of dissolving the sugar in the rum after making them - I'll do that next time.
 They really do get better as the 7th day approaches.
 Excellent recipe."

 Use up the last of that cherry pie filling to make this top-rated fruit salad.
 Reviewer lori91761 says, "I made this as a dessert for our New Years eve party.
 All who tried it wanted the recipe, which I gladly gave."